DanRicc8081/automation-engineer-portfolio/project-2-ai-email-responder/README.md

 👉 [▶️ Watch Demo Video](https://www.loom.com/share/8ac0332bd36f4fc99840d3a1fa38a016))

-## Problem
+## 🧩 Problem

-Managing incoming emails can be time-consuming, especially when many messages require similar responses.
-Manually replying to every message reduces productivity and delays response times.

----
+Businesses receive a large volume of emails, many of which are repetitive or low-priority.
+Manually reviewing, categorizing, and responding to each message can be time-consuming and inefficient.

-## Solution
+## 💡 Solution

-This automation monitors incoming Gmail messages and uses **OpenAI** to generate suggested replies.
+This automation uses **AI-powered classification and response generation** to streamline email handling.

-When a new email arrives, the workflow sends the message content to OpenAI, which generates a response draft.
-The system then creates a **Gmail draft reply** automatically.
+When a new email arrives in Gmail, the system extracts the content and sends it to OpenAI for analysis.

-Emails that do not require a response are labeled and stored for reference.

----
+The AI classifies the message and generates a suggested response.

+The response is parsed into structured data, and a router determines whether a reply should be created or the email should be ignored.

+If a response is required, a draft is automatically created in Gmail.
+If not, the email is labeled as ignored for reference.

-## Architecture
+## 🧱 Architecture

-Gmail → OpenAI → Generate Reply → Gmail Draft → Label Email
+Gmail Trigger → Extract Email → OpenAI → JSON Parsing → Router → Gmail Draft / Label

----

-## Tools Used
+This workflow processes incoming emails, classifies them using AI, and routes them based on intent in real time.

+## 🛠 Tech Stack

 - Make (Integromat)
-- OpenAI API
+- OpenAI API (GPT)
-- Gmail
+- Gmail API
-- Email Labels
+- Webhooks

----

-## Key Logic
+## 🚀 Key Features

-The workflow processes incoming emails using AI classification.

-**Reply Needed**

-If the message requires a response:

-➡ Generate AI reply
-➡ Create Gmail draft response

----

-**No Reply Needed**

-If the message does not require a response:

-➡ Apply label **AI/Ignored**
-➡ Store for reference

----
+- Automatic email classification using AI
+- AI-generated contextual responses
+- Conditional routing (reply vs ignore)
+- Draft email creation for human review
+- Automatic labeling for ignored emails

-## Outcome
+## 📈 Outcome

-This automation reduces the time spent manually drafting email replies while maintaining control over final responses by saving them as drafts.

----
+This system automates email triage and response generation, reducing manual workload while ensuring human control over outgoing communication.

-## Possible Improvements
+## 🔮 Possible Improvements

-Possible production improvements include:

-- automatic reply sending after review
+In a production environment, this system could be extended by:

-- CRM integration for customer records
+- Integrating with CRM systems (HubSpot, Salesforce)
-- sentiment analysis for priority detection
+- Adding sentiment analysis for better prioritization
+- Auto-sending responses for low-risk scenarios
+- Storing conversations in a database (PostgreSQL, Airtable)
+- Building analytics dashboards for email trends

-- ## Screenshots
+## 📸 Screenshots

 ### Automation Architecture
 ![Architecture](screenshots/email-responder-automation-architecture.png)